Step 1: Know your audience

-Not only does this make your blog their go-to source, but, more importantly, it makes it easier to sell to your audience further down the line.
+Knowing your customers’ pain points will help you answer their questions directly and deliver content that speaks to their needs.Not only does this make your blog their go-to source, but, more importantly, it makes it easier to sell to your audience further down the line.

-Once you identify your visitor’s needs, you have the advantage of meeting these needs by presenting your business or service as the solution.
+What questions are they asking on Google and Quora?
+What problems are they experiencing that your product or service can solve?Once you identify your visitor’s needs, you have the advantage of meeting these needs by presenting your business or service as the solution.

-A big part of getting to know your blog visitor is understanding the “buyer cycle”: the pathways your potential customers take before they decide to make a purchase.
+Where are they in their buyers’ journey?A big part of getting to know your blog visitor is understanding the “buyer cycle”: the pathways your potential customers take before they decide to make a purchase.
 Customers will normally go through these four stages:

 - Need: your visitor knows they need something, but they’re not sure exactly what it is, or how to get it/solve the problem yet.

 - Initial research: your visitor turns to social media, blogs, and forums to try and find the answer.

 - Solution: the visitor has found the answer to their question or a product/service that offers them a solution.

 - Purchase: the customer makes their purchase- yay!

 Step 2: Write conversion-friendly contentMany business owners believe the real selling starts after you’ve written the content and clicked “publish”.
 However, that’s not the case.
 Content should be planned and written with conversion in mind.
 Here’s what to look out for:

 Choose your topic wiselyConversion should be on your mind before you even put pen to paper.
 What content solves your readers’ pain points/answers their most frequently asked questions?
 Going back to your customers’ pain points here is really useful.
 Once you’ve established a few key questions, you can then begin to structure your content around your audiences’ needs.